October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 Explore Warsaw with our list of museums and galleries in Warsaw by district – there’s one to suit every interest, and many of them are free to visit.

-LEGO exhibition: 130 mock-ups, thousands of models, 10 million Lego bricks
+LEGO exhibition: 130 mock-ups, thousands of models, 10 million LEGO bricks

-September 30 – March 2.
+October 3 – April 27.
 Location: PGE National Stadium, al. Poniatowskiego 1 (Praga), level -1, entrance from al. Zieleniecka Street.
 Open daily: 10 am – 8 pm.
 The exhibition is new; none of the mock-ups have been presented in Warsaw before.
 The exhibition includes a Fun Zone where you can create your own models.
 Tickets can be purchased online and on-site at the box office.
 More in Polish.

-Location: Fabryka Czekolady E.Wedel, al. Emila Wedla 5 Street (Praga), location on Google Maps.
-Open from September 4, 2024.
+Location: Fabryka Czekolady E.Wedel, al. Emila Wedla 5 Street (Praga).
 This interactive museum tells the story of chocolate, where visitors can learn the secrets of chocolate production step by step.
 In addition to visiting the museum (individually or in groups), you can also sign up for workshops (individually or in groups) and organize a sweet birthday party there.
 This is a paradise for anyone who loves chocolate – not only will you be able to taste chocolate in the museum, but the tour takes place in unique chocolate aromas, which come to the museum from actual chocolate production lines that are part of the museum building!
 Is it worth visiting the Museum if I don’t speak Polish?
 Yes!
 The museum labels and captions are in both Polish and English.
-Organizing group workshops in English is possible if such a need is reported in advance when booking.
-Photos in Kids in the City’s post on Instagram.
-Website in Polish with online tickets.
-Facebook.
-Instagram.
+Website in Polish and English with online tickets.

 The ‘Torwar’ indoor ice skating rink

 Location: Torwar, Łazienkowska 6A Street (city center).
 Opening hours: Tuesday 8 pm – 9.30 pm, Thursday 8 pm – 9.30 pm, Saturday 6.30 pm – 8 pm, Sunday 11 am – 12.30 pm (including a separate area for kids and people learning to skate) and 6.30 pm – 8 pm.
 During each slot, there is a rental and a sharpening room available.
 Learning supports are available to rent.
 Website and online tickets.
-The Torwar ice rink is open until mid-May.
+The Torwar ice rink is open until May/June.

 Indoor go-karting tracks in the Warsaw area

-There are 4 indoor karting tracks in and around Warsaw – open all year round.
+Four indoor karting tracks are open all year round in and around Warsaw.
 They offer go-karts for both adults and children.
 Click here to read our post featuring karting tracks in the Warsaw area.

 Dumplings cooking classes in English